alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 Yes, you can read the documentation, but who (really) does?

 The first solution (i.e., version in the URL) mandatory conveys the associated version.
-It is so visble for all the stakeholders and could potentially avoir any mistakes or headaches while debugging.
+It is so visible for all the stakeholders and could potentially avoir any mistakes or headaches while debugging.

 ## What about the main software/cloud providers?
 Before reinventing the wheel, let's see how the main actors of our industry deal with this topic.